holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/06_value_based_changes/lesson_plan.md

 - Review
     - PRIMM of `make_light_black`
-        - How could we use `extra` here?
+        - Do for 700, then 500, then 300
     - Functions
     - Filters
-    - ...
+    - Use break and examine values
 - How to identify loops?
     - Find starting point
     - Plot out several next steps